BurhaanT/burhaant.github.io/_posts/2019-01-21-an-introduction-to-azure-active-directory.md

 ## Setting up an AAD Tenant

 Before we even get going, I need to ensure I have an AAD tenant that I can work against (wondering what this is? - Take a look at the aforementioned table ;) ).
 Then, follow the [steps here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant){:target="\_blank"} to setup the tenant.

 I've setup my tenant with the following details:

 `Organisation: burhaantargett`
 `Initial domain name: burhaantargett.onmicrosoft.com`

 ## Testing out Azure Active Directory Authentication using Postman

 Following the instructions on setting up AAD is a simple process.
 However, before moving on I'd like to make sure that everything so far works as expected so I dont (later) start hunting down phantom authentication errors in code.
 As such, at this stage I want to test, independant of code, and [Postman](https://www.getpostman.com/){:target="\_blank"} is a useful otion.
 All I want to do at this stage it successfully make a call to AAD with a username and password and receive a token back.

 ### Registering Postman

-For any application to be able to communicate with AAD, it needs to be registered. _Why do application need to be registered you ask?
-Take a read of [this]_(https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added#why-do-applications-integrate-with-azure-ad){:target="\_blank"}
+For any application to be able to communicate with AAD, it needs to be registered.
+_Why do application need to be registered you ask?
+Take a read of [this](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added#why-do-applications-integrate-with-azure-ad){:target="\_blank"}_

 Registering your application (Postman in this case) is a simple process:

 1. Navigate to `Azue Active Directory` within the Azure Portal
-2. Click on `App Registrations`
+2. Click on `App registrations`
 3. Click on `New application registration`

 ![Azure AD Registration Steps](/img/content/AzureAD-App-Registration-Steps.png)